eliotsykes/rails-code-review/README.md

 - Is it indexed appropriately?
 - Is the database normalized (i.e. has no duplicate or redundant data)?
 - If the database is denormalized, is it for a good reason (e.g. performance)?

+# Version Control

+## Tidy Commit History

+- Are commits focused, small, and made with descriptive, relevant messages?
+- Are bugfix and feature branches used?

 # Documentation